(November 21, 1888 – November 5, 1971)

 Life Sketch/Tribute written by his children

-Read at the Funeral Service, Beauvallon, Alberta
+Read at the funeral service, Beauvallon, Alberta

 November 8, 1971

 Mike Melnechuk was born in Valowchi, Bukovina, Austria on November 21, 1888.
 At the age of 14, he came to Canada with his parents to the district of Canora, Saskatchewan.
-On January 19, 1910, he married Catherine Chernowsky and they farmed in the district of Sturgis, Saskatchewan.
+On January 19, 1910, he married Katherine Chernowsky and they farmed in the district of Sturgis, Saskatchewan.
 Here four children were born and in 1917 he moved his family to Youngstown, Pennsylvania where he farmed and worked in a factory.
 In 1920 he returned to Canada to the district of Beauvallon where he raised his family and lived for the past 51 years.
 It was at Beauvallon where he joined the Seventh-day Adventist church in 1921.

 Mike was a man of few words as his family and neighbors will testify, but the words he did say were well chosen.
 He had two objectives in life: to raise a Christian family and to give his children an education.
 He had the joy of realizing both of these goals.
 All of his children are members of the Seventh-day Adventist church and his eight daughters are contributing their talents as homemakers, teachers, and nurses.
 One son is an optometrist and his other son operates an automotive business.